zhen9910/rust-sdk/examples/README.md

    ```

 3. **Ensure that the MCP UI elements appear in Claude Desktop**
    The MCP UI elements will only show up in Claude for Desktop if at least one server is properly configured.
+It may require to restart Claude for Desktop.

 4. **Once Claude Desktop is running, try chatting:**